ogkdmr/conv_qsar_fast/README.md

 # conv_qsar_fast
 QSAR/QSPR using descriptor-free molecular embedding, updated for python 3

+In the release `python3minimalchange` you will find the version of code which runs under python3 and closely resembles the original code (as opposed to the newest version).
+You can find it under releases or switch to tag `python3minimalchange` (same button as branch switching).

+The newest version has been changed dramatically:
+- splitting datasets has been removed, now each fold/subset should be kept in a separate file.
+As a result:
+  - file `main/main_cv.py` has seen major changes
+  - file `main/data.py` has been simplified a lot.
+No more splitting, and no more checking which set is used - every information is now kept in config files.
+  - as a result config files have changed a lot.
+Unused fields have been removed, new fields appeared:
+    - `cv` - cross-validation or train-val-test?
+    - `fold1`, ..., `foldk` - cross validation splits if `cv: true`
+    - `train`, `val` -  train and valid if `cv: false`
+    - `test` - the test set, always
+  - `scripts/split_datasets.py` includes the code for splitting Abraham, Bradley and Delany datasets (you will find them already calculated and included in `data`)
+  - TOX21 is not cross-valed anymore, instead the split from the challenge is used
+- `main/test.py` has seen major changes, most importantly you get to choose if rocauc and parity plots should be calculated, the plots and jsons with the score are saved.
+New section `TEST` and new fields (`calculate_parity`, `calculate_rocauc`) appeared in the config files
+- each config file has a full information about the dataset (so that you don't need all those ifs when loading the data), new fields appeared:
+  - `y_index` - label index
+  - `y_label` - label name used for titles of plots
+  - `delimiter` - delimiter used in the data format, used by csv.reader
+  - `skip_line` - some datasets have column names in the first line (set `true`), others don't (set `false`)
+- in the original code TOX21 was not averaged, now it is.
+New field (`averaging`) in config files appeared and can have the following values:
+  - `mean` - mean value is calculated and set as label (this was originally used for Abraham, Bradley and Delaney)
+  - `max` - max value is set as label (new stuff, for TOX)
+- changes in mutiple files to make the code more readable, removing files that were not used anymore

 ## Requirements
 This code relies on [Keras](http://keras.io/) for the machine learning framework, [Theano](http://deeplearning.net/software/theano/) for computations as its back-end, and [RDKit](http://www.rdkit.org/) for parsing molecules from SMILES strings.
 Plotting is done in [matplotlib](http://matplotlib.org/).
 All other required packages should be dependencies of Keras, Theano, or RDKit.